The United MileagePlus® Club Card is now the United Club℠ Infinite Card.

 United MileagePlus® Club Card vs United℠ Explorer Card

 The United℠ Explorer Card is meant for frequent United Airlines customers with no interest in lounge access.
-This card comes with a far lower annual fee - $0 introductory annual fee for the first year, then $95.
+This card comes with a far lower annual fee - $0 Intro for the First Year, then $95.
 This card is far more focused on earning users United MileagePlus miles than the United MileagePlus Club Card counterpart.
 Right off the bat, United℠ Explorer Card cardmembers have the ability to earn 40,000 bonus miles when they spend $2,000 or more on purchases, within the first 3 months their account is open.
+Plus they can earn an additional 25,000 bonus miles when they spend $10,000 total on purchases within the first 6 months their account is open.
 If you’re more concerned with racking up these miles, we recommend this credit card over the United MileagePlus® Club Card.

 United MileagePlus® Club Card vs Chase Sapphire Preferred® Card